By: Sarah Ansari

 Then, Why Do They Choose to Abort?

 The average cost of raising a child in Poland is 49,000 pln.
-Assuming that Poland’s healthcare system is not as bad as the United States’ (although I will talk more later about how it still is not the best), I will give a rough estimate of about 20% higher expenses for raising a disabled child– bringing the grand total to 58,800 pln.
+Assuming that Poland’s healthcare system is not as bad as the United States’ (although I will talk more later about how it still is not the best), I will give a rough estimate of about 20% higher expenses for raising a child with a disability– bringing the grand total to 58,800 pln.
 The average salary in Poland is around 5,000 pln/yr.
-Raising a disabled child costs about 12 years of salary versus the typical 9 years worth.
+Raising a child with a disability costs about 12 years of salary versus the typical 9 years worth.

 Enough with the Numbers, What Does this Mean?